AN ISLAND BOUGHT FOR A PRICE!

 A WHOLESALE MASSACRE

-After several negotiations broke down, spies reported that a local Cypriot militia had armed itself.
-A Templar garrison was to be targeted during the period of Easter in 1192.
+The Knights Templar, in true Crusader fashion, met this resistance with brutal, violent force, leading to yet more conflict.
+On one occasion, after several negotiations broke down, spies reported that a local Cypriot militia had armed itself and was intending to attack a Templar garrison during the period of Easter in 1192.
 This led to unprecedented carnage in the form of a wholesale massacre.
-The Knight’s pre-emptive strike went on to kill anyone who had the misfortune of crossing their path, killing several innocent people along the way.
-This action galvanised local Cypriots, who then joined the rebel cause with even more fervour. Â
+The Knight’s pre-emptive strike went on to kill anyone who had the misfortune of crossing their path.
+This action led to several local Cypriots joining the rebel cause with even more fervour after several innocent people were killed.

 A FORCE TO BE RECKONED WITH

-The Knights Templar underestimated both the zeal and the fighting ability of the Cypriots.
-The latter had gained valuable military experience previously fighting Richard the Lionheart’s crusader armies.
-They had also become familiar with Crusader tactics and this made them a worthy military adversary and a force to be reckoned with.Â
+The Knights Templar underestimated both the zeal and the fighting capabilities of the Cypriots.
+The Cypriot’s familiarity with Crusader tactics made them a force to be reckoned with.
+They had gained valuable military experience previously fighting Richard the Lionheart’s crusader armies, and this made them into a worthy military adversary.

 A FULL-SCALE REBELLION

 Although the Templar massacre of 1192 managed to quell a single revolt, the seeds were firmly sown for full-scale rebellion.
-Hatred for the monks was rife and blood vengeance became the renewed rallying call for all Cypriot men of fighting age.
-The warrior monks were now regarded as an occupying force and a state of civil war soon took hold on the island.
-This forced the Templar administration to take steps to aleviate the situation.
-They slightly eased taxation, which brought an uneasy peace for a while, but their control of the island had already began to wane.Â
+Hatred for the Templars was rife, and blood vengeance became the renewed rallying call for all Cypriot men of fighting age.
+The warrior monks were now regarded as an occupying force, and a state of civil war soon took hold on the island.
+This forced the Templar administration to take steps to alleviate the situation, leading to slightly eased taxation.
+This brought an uneasy peace for a while, but their control of the island had already begun to wane.

-A LOSSED CAUSE FOR THE KNOIGHTS TEMPLAR
+A LOSSED CAUSE FOR THE KNIGHTS TEMPLAR

 Several Cypriots continued to fight on, and it soon became evident that they were winning the fight.
 Although the Knights Templar were highly skilled warriors, it became evident that there were not enough of them to properly control the whole island.
-Cypriot militias often had the upper hand and they went on to win several key battles across the island.
-This ultimately led to the Templar administration becoming untenable on the island leading to their eventual departure.Â
+Cypriot militias often had the upper hand, and they went on to win several key battles across the island.
+This ultimately led to the Templar administration becoming untenable on the island, leading to their eventual departure.

 GUY DE LUSIGNAN

-The eventual departure of the Knights Templar from Cyprus came after control of the island was transferred to the deposed King of Jerusalem, Guy De Lusignan.
-The forces of Saladin had just defeated the king and after losing his kingdom of Jerusalem, he promptly sought to established a new Kingdom in Cyprus.
-His administration immediately restored some of the confiscated lands to the local Cypriot nobles and they introduced a much fairer system of taxation.
-This effectively ended the civil war and the Franks would go on to rule the island in relative peace for several years.Â
+The eventual departure of the Knights Templar from Cyprus came after control of the island was ceded to the deposed King of Jerusalem, Guy De Lusignan.
+He promptly sought to establish a new Kingdom in Cyprus after losing his kingdom in Jerusalem to the forces of Saladin.
+His administration immediately restored some of the confiscated lands to the local Cypriot nobles, and they introduced a much fairer system of taxation.
+This effectively ended the rebellion, and the Franks would go on to rule the island in relative peace for several years.

 INTERESTING FACTS OF CYPRIOT TEMPLAR LEGACIES

 The Knights Templar played a vital military role on the island.
-They successfully defended Cyprus against Muslim forces and pirate raids.
-They went on to use the island as an important strategic base for launching further Crusades to the east.
+They successfully defended Cyprus against pirates and forces mainly from the east.
+They went on to use the island as an important strategic base for launching further Crusades.
 The Templars established commanderies and military bases throughout the island.
 Kolossi and its castle, within the district of Limassol, was used as a major garrisoned commandery.
-The port city of Famagusta, in the east, also became a crucial Templar base for trade and military operations.Â
+The port city of Famagusta, in the east, also became a crucial Templar base for both trade and military operations.

-The Knights Templar were instrumental in fortifying coastal cities against pirate raids.
-They developed a strong naval presence in Cyprus.
-This would help to protect maritime trade in the whole of the Eastern Mediterranean.
-The Templars also collaborated with other Latin Christian orders, such as the Knights Hospitaller.
-These collaborations led to further shared defence and administration that helped to maintain ties with several European monarchs, who often supplied support when and where necessary.
-Cyprus became a significant stop for pilgrims travelling to and from the Holy Land.Â
+Instrumental in fortifying coastal cities against pirate raids, the Knights Templar went on to develop a strong naval presence, which helped to protect maritime trade in the whole of the Eastern Mediterranean.
+The Templars also helped to cement their position on the island by collaborating with other Latin Christian orders.
+This included the Knights Hospitaller, who also established a sizable presence on the island.
+These collaborations led to further shared defence and administration.
+This helped to maintain ties with several European monarchs, who often supplied support when and where it was necessary.
+This enabled Cyprus to become a significant stop for pilgrims travelling to and from the Holy Land.